mrpowers-io/spark-style-guide/README.md

 ### <a name='custom-transformations'>Custom transformations</a>

-Use multiple parameter lists when defining custom transformations, so you can chain your custom transformations with the `Dataset#transform` method.
-You should disregard this advice from the Databricks Scala style guide: "Avoid using multiple parameter lists.
-They complicate operator overloading, and can confuse programmers less familiar with Scala."
+Use multiple parameter lists when defining custom transformations, so they can be chained with the `Dataset#transform` method.
+The Databricks Scala style guide says to "Avoid using multiple parameter lists.
+They complicate operator overloading, and can confuse programmers less familiar with Scala", but this suggestion should be ignored when writing custom DataFrame transformations.

 You need to use multiple parameter lists to write awesome code like this: